cjstoddard/PicoCalc-uf2/Luckfox-Lyra/Compiling-Programs.md

 > cd ../..
 > make all

-Copy the entire NetHack-3.6.7 to the PicoCalc, then loginto the PicoCalc, cd into the NetHack-3.6.7 directory, and type the following commands;
+Copy the entire NetHack-3.6.7 directory to the PicoCalc, then loginto the PicoCalc, cd into the NetHack-3.6.7 directory, and type the following commands;

 > make install
 >